hdShang/arxiv-daily/docs/cs-RO/2025-09-04/papers/250904441v2-dexop-a-device-for-robotic-transfer-of-dexterous-human-manipulation.md

 ---
 layout: default
-title: DEXOP: A Device for Robotic Transfer of Dexterous Human Manipulation
+title: "DEXOP: A Device for Robotic Transfer of Dexterous Human Manipulation"
 ---

 # DEXOP: A Device for Robotic Transfer of Dexterous Human Manipulation